jamesclancy/SafeCardGame/README.md

 I then reference this `modifyGameStateFromPerformAttackEvent` in the update function.

 This builds.
-I will now have to make sure my sample data has attacks and that the the UI is writed up to trigger these events.
+I will now have to make sure my sample data has attacks and that the UI is wired up to trigger these events.

 To wire up the UI I am able to modify the `renderAttackRow` to also include a button to exec an attack if it is available like: